 Declaration of candidacy for degree must occur no later than one session prior to the last session of enrollment for degree completion.
-Candidacy forms are to be filed in the Evaluations Department after payment of the graduation processing fee at the Registration and Financial Services Office.
-Candidacy forms are available in the Evaluations Department.
+Candidacy forms are to be filed via eServices.
+The graduation processing fee will be charged to the students account.